 The last stretch of the path overlooks the artificial beach, created during the building works on the railway tunnel.
 Before getting to Corniglia’s railway station one reaches an area where, until the Sixties, there passed a one-track railway.
 You are in the ‘Valle Asciutta’, but, as if to disprove the name (‘asciutta’ means ‘dry’) you will find two fountains.
 Once you have crossed the canal, walking besides the beach, you will get to the station.
 The last tiring leg awaits you: 377 steps of the ‘Lardarina’ stairs will lead you to the village, 90 metres above the sea.
 The overall height difference of the path is 120 metres.

-To date (may 2015),the blue path is closed between Riomaggiore and Vernazza due to various landslides that severely damaged the path.
+To date (2019),the blue path is closed between Riomaggiore and Vernazza due to various landslides that severely damaged the path.